 See more small bathroom ideas in our gallery.

-Blessed with a large bathroom?
-The world's your oyster when it comes to lighting, but to really make the most of the big space, get a statement chandelier – the room will be able to take it.
-Traditional bathrooms will do especially well with a vintage-style glass chandelier.
+When we say bold, we mean chandelier.
+And if you're blessed with a large bathroom, the world is your oyster when it comes to bathroom lighting, so to really make the most of the big space, get a statement chandelier.
+It will work, and traditional bathrooms do especially well with a vintage-style glass chandelier like the one below.

-13. Use glass wall lights for a subtly vintage look
+11. Use glass wall lights for a retro chic look

 Want to create a vintage-inspired bathroom without actually using vintage fixtures and fittings?
 Subtly rounded glass lights with metal fixtures will give you the right look.
 Pick traditional incandescent lightbulbs to complete the vintage effect.